An About Us Page Design That Tells “THE” Story

 Once that you have selected member to show, the visual and content elements that you can place and have everything ready it’s time to select the tone that your page will follow.

 Fun and creative Meet the Team pages have been a trend for years and it’s one of the best ways to exhibit your designer skills and come up with illustrative ideas, Use illustrations, head-shots, body shots or portraits that enhance your design.

 You can be authentic and fun, try to engage the user into your Meet The Team page by the use of animations, clickable menus and fun writing.
 The more you have the user interested on your page the more they will learn about your company and their assets.

 Being serious does not mean you have to be dull and boring.
 Sober and clean pages can still leave a good and lasting impression and if that fits your company mood and website tone then go for it.

-The usual way of displaying team members is represent each one of team in their own section, either showing them all at once or having clickable or rotating menus.
+The usual way of displaying team members is representing each one of the team in their own section, either showing them all at once or having clickable or rotating menus.
 Other convention includes using grids of pictures and also pop-able menus to show their information or also single pages of each of your team members.

 Teaching By Setting the Example

 One of the best ways to learn how to create Meet the Team page is by taking a good look at them.
 There are several places where you can browse through them but right now we are going to show you just a few of the best ones.

 This may not be an About Page itself but it’s actually a curated About Pages collection where you can see the best of the best.
 Go to Bestaboutpages.com and take a look at them!

 The Viens-là is one that really placed a creative mind, one picture is not enough.
 This three guys made the pictures follow your cursor and once pictures are clicked a new page opens explaining their services.
 Click on Veins-la.com to check them out.